 Outdoor grill station on a patio

-Patio is one of the most common locations for outdoor grill station.
-There are plenty of layouts for a grill station that can be used in such location:
+The patio is one of the most common locations for an outdoor grill station.
+There are plenty of layouts for a grill station that can be used in such a location:

 - an L-shape,

 - an island,

 Plenty of patio grill stations are combined with fireplaces or fire pits.
 The size is limited by patio size, shape, and your needs.
 The exact location can vary depending on utility placement (if you need to connect any).

 To increase patio grill station longevity, it is important to protect it from elements.
 It can be done either by some permanent covering or material covers put on the grill station while unused.

 Outdoor grill station next to the swimming pool